DiscoverGenomics! Science Education Program

 Overview

-The JCVI DiscoverGenomics!
-Science Education Program provides broad-based community resources for science education and professional development to students, teachers, and scientists.
-We believe that some of the most valuable contributions our researchers can make to science happen outside of the lab, when we connect with our community to inspire and encourage exploration of the wonder and potential of the natural world.
+The JCVI science education program provides broad-based community resources for science education and professional development to students, teachers, and scientists.
+We believe that some of the most valuable contributions our researchers make are outside of the lab, connecting with our communities and other scientists, to inspire and encourage exploration of the wonder and potential of the natural world.
 We are committed to providing access to science for all.

 Our mission is to: